 This raises a number of fundamental questions.
 What difference does it make to live in a democracy over a dictatorship?
 How does democracy emerge and what makes it endure?
 When do democratic revolutions occur?
 What do the authoritarians do to prevent them?
 Can democracy be exported?
 When and how do democracies break down?
 These are just some of the questions that will be tackled.

-Although the module employs historical examples and case studies (e.g., democratisation in Central and Eastern Europe or in Latin America), a particular focus lies on the latest political developments (e.g. the Arab Spring, democratic backsliding in Turkey, the rise of illiberal democracy in Hungary and Poland etc.).
+Although the module employs historical examples and case studies (e.g., democratisation in Central and Eastern Europe and in Latin America), a particular focus lies on the latest political developments (e.g., efforts at democratic transition during the Arab Spring and more recently; democratic backsliding in places like Poland, Brazil, Mexico, and the US; consolidating electoral autocracies in places like Hungary, Russia, Turkey, India, and Venezuela, and ongoing authoritarian rule in places like Thailand, Iran, and China, etc.).

 This module aims to provide students with conceptual tools, theories, and methods to make sense of the world’s changing political landscape.
 By adopting a scientific approach to the study of major political developments and transformations, it seeks to help students develop sound research aptitudes.